Kantō Massacre: Aftermath

-Yamaguchi was publicly blamed by Japanese officials for starting the rumors of Korean mobs, but this logically incoherent charge was never formalized.
+Yamaguchi was publicly blamed by Japanese officials for starting the rumors of Korean mobs, but the charge was never formalized.
 After being held in prison for several months he was finally prosecuted only for redistributing food and water from ruined houses to earthquake survivors without permission of the homeowners.
 In July 1924 he was sentenced to two years in prison; it is unknown if he survived his imprisonment.